-Thermal burns involve cooling of the burned area in cool water.
-If there is severe swelling of the extremity, cuts must be placed in the skin to prevent compartment syndrome.
+Thermal burns involve cooling the burned area in cool water.
+If there is a severe swelling of the extremity, cuts must be placed in the skin to prevent compartment syndrome.
 The cuts, called a fasciotomy will allow fluid and swollen muscles to swell outside of the body.
 The cuts are then sealed when the swelling goes down.
 The treatment of the burn depends on the depth of the burn.
-Grafting may be required for full thickness burns.
+Grafting may be required for full-thickness burns.
 Custom-fitted elastic garments are worn on the hand and arm to prevent the scars from getting too large.Infections of the Hand

-Infection is a common occurrence in hand injuries with most organisms coming from puncture wounds, bites, open fractures or lacerations.
+Infection is a common occurrence in hand injuries with most organisms coming from puncture wounds, bites, open fractures, or lacerations.
 Most infections are caused by Strep or Staph organisms.
 The exam will show redness, warmth, and swelling of the hand.
 The disease can spread up the arm through the lymph vessels.
 Some areas need to be drained of infection due to abscess formation.

 The most common injuries to the hand are of the nail fold.
 Soaks in warm, soapy water and antibiotics are indicated with surgery to drain any small abscesses.
 A felon is an infection of the pulp of the fingertip.
 This must be drained to prevent liquefaction of the fat in the pulp of the finger that will make the tip of the finger disfigured.
 Treatment with antibiotics alone rarely works.